File types

 .mxreplay.signed | Replay Proof (sibling of .mxreplay) | The standalone verifier (offline) | Beside the .mxreplay you exported | ⇩ Export (signed) |

-Audit and Review can also export a standalone .xlsx (a dashboard plus a data sheet) and an in-workbook report sheet.
-In-workbook report sheets — like <source>_Map, MXP Compare, MXP Audit Status, and MXP Review Issues — are written into a workbook, not saved as separate files.
+Audit and Review can also export a standalone .xlsx dashboard plus data sheet and in-workbook report sheets.
+In-workbook report sheets like <source>_Map, MXP Compare, MXP Audit Status, and MXP Review Issues are written into a workbook, not saved as separate files.

 Clipboard outputs (not files)

 A few commands put results on the clipboard instead of writing a file.
-These are transient — nothing is persisted to disk until you paste — so they aren’t artifacts in the sense above, but they’re worth knowing about:
+These are transient until you paste them:

-- Sensitivity → Copy Data — copies the full results table as tab-delimited text, ready to paste into a worksheet or another tool.
+- Sensitivity - Copy Data copies the full results table as tab-delimited text.

-- Worksheet Map → Copy Cell Address / Copy Full Formula — right-click helpers that copy a single address or formula string.
+- Worksheet Map - Copy Cell Address / Copy Full Formula copies a single address or formula string.

-- Machine code → Copy — the License Status dialog’s Copy button puts your machine code on the clipboard.
+- Machine code - Copy copies the License Status dialog machine code.

 The license file